Baertram/LibSets/LibSets/ReadMe_LibSets.md

 --> Returns:    String setTypeName function LibSets.GetSetTypeName(libSetsSetType, lang)

---Returns a sorted array of all set ids.
-Key is the setId, value is the boolean value true --> Returns: setIds table function LibSets.GetAllSetIds()
+--Returns a sorted table of all set ids.
+Key is the setId, value is the boolean value true.
+--Attention: The table can have a gap in it's index as not all setIds are gap-less in ESO!
+--> Returns: setIds table
+function LibSets.GetAllSetIds()

+--Returns all sets itemIds as table.
+Key is the setId, value is a subtable with the key=itemId and value = boolean value true.
+--> Returns: setItemIds table
+function LibSets.GetAllSetItemIds()

 --Returns a table containing all itemIds of the setId provided.
 The setItemIds contents are non-sorted.
 --The key is the itemId and the value is the boolean value true